NewViewNewBeginning/Project-03-Code-Institute/README.md

 The site has been tested by me thoroughly during its creation to ensure that the programme runs as it should and errors are being caught.
 Friends also tested it on a variation of laptops and with different browsers without any issues.

+All inputs were tested with variations of different possibilities:
+- Yes/No inputs won't accept anything but Y/N, y/n, Yes/No, yes/no and will inform if the value is not taken.
+- Number inputs will accept only numbers, no empty values or letters will be accepted.
+- String inputs will only accept letters, with white spaces if there is more than a single word name for City, Street ...
+- An email will only be accepted for the correct format with the use @ but it won't be validated if it is valid.

 I had a lot of fun creating this shop.
 I did, however, run into a few issues:

 1) At first I found that not all kind of data can be passed to append_row method and I was checking all returned values from functions 1 by 1 before I was able to send them in 1 line to Google file.

 2) Returning tuples in some cases from functions which I find when next function couldn't modifiy them.
 So I stated checking types of returned values and make sure to modify data which I was expecting (Lists,Stings)

+3) Break lines due to long line error while validating.